 Manaslu Circuit Trek

-For trekkers seeking remote Himalayan beauty without the crowds, the Manaslu Circuit Trek is a hidden gem.
-This relatively undiscovered route circles the unspoiled Mount Manaslu region over 10-14 days.
+For trekkers in search of remote Himalayan beauty away from the crowds, the Manaslu Circuit Trek is a hidden treasure.
+This relatively untouched route loops around the pristine Mount Manaslu region, typically taking 10-14 days to complete.

 The Larkya La Pass (5,160 m) stands as the highest point of the trek.
 Summiting this pass rewards you with astounding vistas of Himlung, Cheo Himal, and the Annapurna peaks.
 As returning from the trek, the trail descends through dense rhododendron forests.